 When you're done, your device will be prepared to receive the remote magic packet from an external program.

-If you don't want to utilize Wake on LAN, you may turn it off by following the identical steps as before but choosing Disabled in Step 9.
-You may also choose to disable WoL in the firmware of your device by following your manufacturer's instructions.
+If you don't want to use Wake on LAN, you can turn it off by following the same steps, but selecting "Disabled" in step 9, or you can disable it in your device's firmware by following the manufacturer's instructions.